nasa-fornax/fornax-images/src/README.rst

 For each image built, it is pushed to the GitHub container registry associated with this repostory.

-NB: The code in this directory requires Python3.12 or better.
+NB: The code in this directory has only been tested with Python3.11 and better.

 Notable Changes and Questions
 =============================